-The novel coronavirus known as COVID-19 is harming the global, regional and national economies in unexpected, unpredictable ways that could materially and adversely affect the value of the Shares.
+The ongoing COVID-19 pandemic continues to impact the global, regional and national economies in unexpected, and unpredictable ways that could materially and adversely affect the value of the Shares.

-COVID-19 spread globally throughout 2020 and 2021 and continues to spread in 2022.
-This pandemic has had material adverse effects on the global economy, including lower levels of economic activity and widespread unemployment.
-The economic turmoil has led to unprecedented amounts of stimulus in regional and national economies by central banks and other governmental authorities.
-Despite massive intervention, the humanitarian and economic crisis continues, and financial markets have generally experienced heightened volatility.
-No assurance can be given that the disruption will end soon or that the value of the Shares will not be affected materially and adversely by the pandemic and its consequences.
+The ongoing COVID-19 pandemic continues to have material adverse effects on the global economy and has increased economic uncertainty and financial market volatility and caused a decline in consumer and business confidence.
+No assurance can be given that the disruption will end soon or that the value of the Shares will not be affected materially and adversely by the pandemic and its ongoing global economic impact.
 Escalation or prolonged continuation of the pandemic could exacerbate other risk factors identified in this Report and materially and adversely affect the value of the Shares.